vlad-litvinenko/muse-for-logic-scripter/README.md

 ### Usage
 1. Load Scripter MIDI Plug-In
 2. Open Script Editor
-3. Copy and paste the code
+3. Copy and paste the code from MuseForLogicProXScripter.js
 4. Click RunScript button

 Multiple instances of the Scripter can be loaded to the same track allowing polyphony.